 - Crack cocaine

-Substances that have produced addiction produce conditions that need treatment at substance abuse treatment centers.
+Substances that have produced addiction produce conditions that need treatment at substance use disorder treatment centers.
 The type of treatment depends on the substance of addiction.

 Since addiction requires insurance coverage, it does not matter what caused the addiction in the first place.
 According to the ACA, if a person needs treatment in a facility, through a caregiver, or with specialized medications, the treatments need to be covered.